-Biometrics could be used for a single high-security door on a system otherwise controlled by card or PIN.
-When choosing a biometric technology, the first questions that should be asked are "Why do we need biometrics?" and "What is our security risk?"
+Biometrics could be used for a single high security door on a system otherwise controlled by card or PIN.
+When choosing a biometric technology the first questions that should be asked are "why do we need biometrics?" and "what is our security risk?".

-Biometric technologies provide high-security protection, though the reasons to choose biometrics may not be due to high security.
-The requirement may be for a solution that reduces the administration and management of cards or PINs.
+Biometric technologies provide high security protection, though the reasons to choose biometrics may not just be to do with high security.
+The requirement may be for a solution that reduces the administration and management of Cards or PINs.

-Do you want biometrics only or a mix of traditional access readers and biometrics?
-Again, this will depend upon what you are trying to protect.
-Most biometric readers will provide an output to integrate with an access control system.
+Do you want biometric only or a mix of traditional access readers and biometrics?
+Again this will depend upon what you are trying to protect.
+Most biometric readers will provide an output that will allow it to integrate with an access control system.

-Systems must be designed carefully considering how many users need to enter or exit at any time. i.e. Will the speed of the reader and entry point open/close time cause any backlogs?
-Or will additional entry and exit routes be required?
+Systems need to be designed carefully considering how many users need to enter or exit at any time.
+The speed of the reader and entry point open/close time, will it cause backlogs?, will additional entry and exit routes be required?

-For realistic operation, the authentication process should typically take less than 3 seconds.
-Otherwise, the usability will be questioned.
+For realistic operation the authentication process should typically take less than 3s, otherwise the usability will be questioned.

-Considerations for any access control system:
+Considerations for any Access Control System:

-- Volume of traffic.
+- Volume of traffic

-- Identification v verification.
+- Identification v verification

-- Speed of operation.
+- Speed of operation

-- Security Level Required.
+- Security Level Required

-- Application Type e.g., builders, office workers.
+- Application Type e.g. builders, office workers

-- Disability Discrimination Act (DDA) and Equality Act.
+- Disability Discrimination Act (DDA) and Equality Act

-- Reader Locations.
+- Reader Locations

-- Future Expansion.
+- Future Expansion

-- Time and Attendance.
+- Time and Attendance